 "Contact Bond Adhesive" or "Contact Adhesive" means any adhesive intended by the manufacturer to adhere to itself instantaneously upon contact.
-The adhesive is applied to both adherends and allowed to become dry, which develops a bond when the adherends are brought together without sustained pressure. for application to both surfaces to be bonded together, which is allowed to dry before the two surfaces are placed in contact with each other, forms an immediate bond that is impossible, or difficult, to reposition after both adhesive-coated surfaces are placed in contact with each other, adhesive-coated surfaces have been brought together using sufficient momentary pressure to establish full contact between both surfaces.
-Contact adhesive does not include vulcanizing fluids that are designed and labeled for tire repair only.
+The adhesive is applied to both adherends and allowed to become dry, which develops a bond when the adherends are brought together without sustained pressure. for application to both surfaces to be bonded together, which is allowed to dry before the two surfaces are placed in contact with each other, forms an immediate bond that is impossible, or difficult, to reposition after both adhesive-coated surfaces are placed in contact with each other, and does not need sustained pressure or clamping of surfaces after the adhesive-coated surfaces have been brought together using sufficient momentary pressure to establish full contact between both surfaces.
+Contact adhesive does not include rubber cements that are primarily intended for use on paper substrates.
+Contact adhesive also does not include vulcanizing fluids that are designed and labeled for tire repair only.

-"Contact Bond Adhesive-Specialty Substrates" or "Specialty Contact Adhesive" means any contact adhesive that is intended by the manufacturer to be used for the bonding of nonporous substrates to each other, the bonding of decorative laminate in post_forming application, or for the bonding of decorative laminate to metal, melamine-covered board, or curved surfaces, or when used to bond the bonding of any substrate to metal, rubber, rigid plastic, or wood veneer not exceeding 1/16 inch in thickness.
+"Contact Bond Adhesive-Specialty Substrates" or "Specialty Contact Adhesive" means any contact adhesive that is intended by the manufacturer to be used for the bonding of nonporous substrates to each other, the bonding of decorative laminate in post\forming application, or for the bonding of decorative laminate to metal, melamine-covered board, or curved surfaces, or when used to bond the bonding of any substrate to metal, rubber, rigid plastic, or wood veneer not exceeding 1/16 inch in thickness.